vipin251/get-data-project/code_book.md

 Variables from 3 to 84 start with time or freequency and ends with x, y or z

-1. subject:
-  * contains the id of the person performed the taskes.
-Value varies from 1 to 30.
-Each subject performed six activities
-  * Class of the variable: Integer
-2. activity:
-  * Contains the activity label performed by the subject.
-There are six levels STANDING, SITTING, LAYING, WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS.
-  * Class: Factors

-* Variables from 3 to 88 has some common feattures.
-  * Its the means of the variable described.
-  * Starts with "Time" :- represents the time domain
-  * Starts with Freequency:- represents the freequency domain.
-  *
 1. subject
- 2. activity
+2. activiy
 3. TimeBodyAccelerationMeanX
 4. TimeBodyAccelerationMeanY
 5. TimeBodyAccelerationMeanZ
 6. TimeBodyAccelerationStandardDeviationX
 7. TimeBodyAccelerationStandardDeviationY
 8. TimeBodyAccelerationStandardDeviationZ
 9. TimeGravityAccelerationMeanX
 10. TimeGravityAccelerationMeanY
 11. TimeGravityAccelerationMeanZ
 12. TimeGravityAccelerationStandardDeviationX